 Nineteen stories for seekers of the wonder and magic so often lacking from today.

-It is with enormous pleasure that I send a huge thank you to fantasy artist Carl Critchlow, who provided the original art for the cover of the anthology.
+A huge thank you to fantasy artist Carl Critchlow, who provided the original art for the cover of the anthology.
 All rights to that remain with him.

 Perfect bound, 229 pages, A5 format on heavyweight recycled paper with a full wrap, laminated colour cover.

 The ebook is available for Kindle, Nook, Sony Reader, iPad and several other formats from Smashwords.
 Click HERE for the Fire in Mind page over there.

 For Apple Devices via iBookstore or iTunes, click HERE.